-Many of industry’s sales experts have become centres of entrenchment with no capacity to really sell the dream UC solutions in their hands, argues Sales Director Iain Sinnott.
+Many sales experts have become centres of entrenchment with no capacity to truly sell the dream UC solutions in their hands, argues Sales Director Iain Sinnott.

 The comms sector is blessed with UC technology and stands ready to transform British businesses, yet all too often those charged with selling it are in no position to serve the nation, observes Sinnott.
 He says UC would flourish if liberated from mediocre sales pitches that lack even a modicum of education on its transformative potential.
 So much so that UC risks going from a beacon of universal connectedness to the domain of a minority few.
 The crucial point Sinnott makes is that there will be no accelerated adoption unless things change and UC becomes fully understood by all, including customers.

 “As a salesman with over 30 years experience I am still staggered by how many of the field sales forces in our industry invest so little time in understanding every element of their product and every possible benefit the customer can derive,” stated Sinnott.
 “Our products are so cool it seems absurd to dumb them down or drop them into some shapeless bundle.
 Goodness only knows how much margin is wasted in Dutch auctions.
 With cloud, each feature is a choice, and each well designed solution a contribution to the productivity of UK PLC.
 We should be proud and excited about doing a great job every time we go to see a client.
 When they say they just want the lowest price we should slap them – metaphorically of course.”

 For UC to be at the beating heart of UK PLC the priority must be to focus on and deal with the current challenges faced by businesses, noted Sinnott.
 “The majority are still wedded to on-premise solutions,” he said.
 “Although some PBX systems have high levels of capability the capex model means progress and development is nobody’s priority.
 So we aim to sell cloud UC as a true cloud service, available to all, easy to deploy and based on need.”